๐ The Browser Itself Becomes a Structural Planetary Observatory

-๐ฐ️ What if an entire structural planetary observatory could travel as a single 3.93 MB file — running fully offline, with no runtime dependency on ephemerides, servers, APIs, or the internet?
+What if an entire structural planetary observatory could travel as a single 3.93 MB file - running fully offline, with no runtime access to external ephemeris files, servers, APIs, or the internet during execution?

 That is the architectural direction explored by JA or SSM-JA (v3.3.11).